garrandall/popular-music-data/tracks/guilty-until-proven-innocent-jay-z-r--kelly.md

 Uh-huh, okay, I see how we playin

-Yeah, I get it down - anxiously the public can't wait Niggaz had to have it way before it's release date Jigga get irate, press get it fucked up
+Yeah, I get it down - anxiously the public can't wait Niggas had to have it way before it's release date Jigga get irate, press get it fucked up
 Took me one point eight but I had to get it straight Get the CD, twelve inch vinyl, get the tape